samar-khanna/ExPLoRA/README.md

 - `dinov2/`: ExPLoRA self-supervised pre-training with DINOv2.
 - `mae/`: ExPLoRA self-supervised pre-training with MAE.
 - `finetune/`: LoRA or full fine-tuning of pre-trained checkpoints on supervised downstream datasets.
-- `linprobe/`: (Coming soon) Linear probing of pre-trained checkpoints on supervised downstream datasets .
+- `linprobe/`: Linear probing or KNN of pre-trained checkpoints on supervised downstream datasets.
 - `scripts/`: Example shell scripts to run pre-training and fine-tuning.

 We suggest creating a `data_and_checkpoints/` directory in the repository.